Download the 2DCC MIP User Policies and Procedures: PDF | Word DOCX

 Additional Criteria for decisions on priority may include:

-- PI has used the facility previously and is in good standing (e.g., project reports up to date; user adherence to data policy for publication and acknowledgement)
+• PI has used the facility previously and is in good standing (e.g., engaging 2DCC throughout project; user adherence to data policy for publication and acknowledgement)

 Term of Support

-Proposals will not be approved for additional support beyond the proposal validity period (sample-only proposals are active for 1 year; research projects are active for 2 years) or agreed upon budget.
-Users must submit subsequent proposals for further use once project funds have been expended or after the proposal validity period, whichever is earlier.
+Proposals will not be approved for additional support beyond the proposal validity period (sample-only proposals are active for 1 year; research projects are active for up to 2 years).
+Users must submit subsequent proposals for further use once the project has expired

 Costs

-The cost structure of 2DCC access and use is governed by the requirements set forth by the National Science Foundation (NSF) in the programmatic terms and conditions of NSF cooperative agreement DMR-1539916.
+The cost structure of 2DCC access and use is governed by the requirements set forth by the National Science Foundation (NSF) in the programmatic terms and conditions of NSF cooperative agreement DMR-2039351.

 Access to the 2DCC is free for non-proprietary research of academic and government institutions, for which cost-recovery based expenses (e.g., materials and supplies, personnel time, equipment maintenance) are covered by NSF funds.
-Industry, international, and any proprietary research projects will be charged for use of the facility based on cost recovery.
+Industry, international, and any proprietary research projects will be charged for use of the facility.

 On-site users are responsible for their own living expenses and travel costs.
-Limited travel funds are available for users from minority serving or predominantly undergraduate institutions.
+Limited travel funds may be available for users from minority serving or predominantly undergraduate institutions on a case-by-case basis.

 C. Technical Staff